CAM(OPCS) Optical Printer Control System CAM(OPCS)

 : :

-This 'clock over' behavior is only true of the display..
+This 'clock over' behavior is only true of the display; internally

-the software still internally keeps track of actual positions,
+the software still keeps track of the /actual/ positions, so commands

 Note that 'bigcounters small' and 'bigcounters mocon' does not

-clip digits at all, and can display the full abilities of 32bit
+clip digits at all, and can display the full capabilities of 32bit

 > Use 'bigcounters small' to maximize operator's screen history